 Prototypical Architecture in the Future

-Building Information Modeling (BIM) when used by key project stakeholders, can support a wide variety work for architects, contractors and owners — whether it’s designing, constructing, evaluating, or operating buildings.
+Building Information Modeling (BIM) when used by key project stakeholders, can support a wide variety of work for architects, contractors, and owners — whether it’s designing, constructing, evaluating, or operating buildings.
 Going forward, the software in use when it comes to prototypical architecture will shape the road ahead.

 Revit, a BIM software used by our team of architects, is one of the most powerful tools available when it comes to conceptualizing, developing, and testing architecture prototypes.